PAC-Bayesian High Dimensional Bipartite Ranking: Introduction

-Our procedure relies on the construction of a high dimensional yet sparse (pseudo) posterior distribution (Gibbs distribution, introduced in \autoref{S:notation}).
-Most of the aforecited papers proposing PAC-Bayesian strategies rely on Monte Carlo Markov Chain (MCMC) algorithms to sample from this target distribution.
-However, very few discuss the practical implementation of an MCMC algorithm in the case of (possibly very) high dimensional data, to the notable exception of \cite{AB2013}, \cite{GA2013} (MCMC) and \cite{RACL2014} (Sequential Monte Carlo).
+Our procedure relies on the construction of a high dimensional yet sparse (pseudo-)posterior distribution (Gibbs distribution, introduced in \autoref{S:notation}).
+Most of the aforecited papers studying PAC-Bayesian strategies rely on Monte Carlo Markov Chain (MCMC) algorithms to sample from this target distribution.
+However, very few discuss the practical implementation of an MCMC algorithm in the case of (possibly very) high dimensional data, to the notable exception of \cite{AB2013}, \cite{GA2013} (both through MCMC) and \cite{RACL2014} (Sequential Monte Carlo).

-We adapt the point of view presented in \citet{GA2013} and implemented in the R package \texttt{pacbpred} \citep{Gue2013a}, which is inspired by the seminal work of \citet{CC1995} and its later extensions \citet{HDW2007} and \citet{PD2012}.
+We adapt the point of view presented in \cite{GA2013} and implemented in the R package \texttt{pacbpred} \citep{Gue2013a}, which is inspired by \cite{CC1995,PD2012}.
 The key idea is to define a neighborhood relationship between visited models, promoting local moves of the Markov chain.
 This approach has the merit of being easily implementable, and adapts well to our will to promote sparse scoring functions.
 Indeed, the Markov chain will mostly visit low dimensional models, ensuring sparse scoring predictors as outputs.
 As emphasized in the following, this choice leads to nice performance when a sparse additive representation is a good approximation of the optimal scoring function.

 The paper is structured as follows.
-In \autoref{S:notation}, we introduce the notation and our PAC-Bayesian estimation strategy for the bipartite ranking problem. \autoref{S:theory} contains the main theoretical results of the paper, in the form of oracle inequalities in probability.
-Risk bounds are presented to assess the merits of our procedure and exhibit explicit rates of convergence. \autoref{S:mcmc} presents our MCMC algorithm to compute our estimator, coupled with numerical results on both synthetic and real-life datasets.
+We introduce the notation and setting in \autoref{S:notation} and we present our PAC-Bayesian estimation strategy for the bipartite ranking problem in \autoref{sec:procedure}. \autoref{S:theory} contains the core of our contribution.
+We gather here all our theoretical results in the form of oracle inequalities in probability.
+Risk bounds are presented to assess the merits of our procedure and exhibit explicit non-parametric rates of convergence.
+To illustrate the practical potential of PAC-Bayesian high dimensional binary ranking, \autoref{S:mcmc} presents our MCMC algorithm to compute our estimator, coupled with numerical results on both synthetic and real-life datasets.
 Conclusive comments on both theoretical and practical merits of our work are summed up in \autoref{S:conclusion}.
 Finally, proofs of the original results claimed in the paper are gathered in \autoref{S:proof} for the sake of clarity.